bluebenzene/finvasiawebhookpy/README.md

 # Broker
-## webhook generate for finvasia
+## order placement and webhook for finvasia

 ### make a server and wait for the incoming post request from trading view and post order in broker

-i'm using python fastapi for making the webserver
+let's try flask first then we implement fastapi in future

-`pip instal fastapi`
+`pip install Flask`

 will also need an ASGI server, for production
 `pip install uvicorn[standard]`